-On the topic of honesty, friends who usually tell you the truth about what they think of you are better than those who try to shelter you by telling you what they think you want to hear or lying.
-Some good reasons to keep more friends who are honest with you are that you can count on them to let you know when you are wrong and will not let you make a fool of yourself if they can prevent it by telling you the truth even when you don’t want to hear it.
+On the topic of honesty, friends who usually tell you the truth about what they think of you are better than those who try to be nice by telling you what they think you want to hear or lying.
+Some good reasons to keep more friends who are honest with you are that you can count on them to let you know when you are wrong and they will not let you make a fool of yourself if they can prevent it by telling you the truth, even when you don’t want to hear it.

 Similarly, be honest with your friends in return.
 Note that by being an honest person, you might alienate some ’friends’ who may not appreciate your straightforwardness, but it will help you filter them out and remain with the right friendships.